EHernandez1213/Readme-generator/README.md

   ## Contribute

-  There is currently no form of contribution.
+  There is no current way for someone to contribute.

   ## Test

-  There is currently no form of testing this project
+  There is no current way for someone to test this project.

-  ##Questions
+  ## Questions

   If you have any questions you can reach me at elenilson.hernandez1213@gmail.com or my Github account, EHernandez1213